Multi-population minimal-time mean field games: Introduction

 In this paper, we consider a mean field game model inspired by crowd motion in which a multi-population crowd wishes to arrive at given target sets in minimal time.
 Motivated by modeling, control, and optimization objectives, the mathematical analysis of crowd motion is the subject of a very large number of works from diverse perspectives \cite{Maury2019Crowds, Gibelli2018Crowd, Cristiani2014Multiscale, Muntean2014Collective, DhelbingIfarkas, LFHenderson, Rosini2013Macroscopic, PiccoliBenedettoTosin, Helbing1995Social}.
 Among other points of view commonly adopted in the literature, the macroscopic modeling of crowds consists in approximating the location of the finitely many agents in the crowd by a continuous distribution, which is usually assumed to evolve according to some conservation law, and is the natural framework for a mean field game model of crowd motion.

-Some previous works on mean field games, such as \cite{Lachapelle2011Mean, Burger2013Mean, CardaliaguetPierre2, BenamouCarlierSantam, Mazanti2019Minimal, Dweik2020Sharp, DucasseSecond}, have considered mean field games for, or related to, crowd motion.
-For instance, \cite{Lachapelle2011Mean} proposes an MFG model for a two-population crowd with trajectories perturbed by additive Brownian motion and considers both their stationary distributions and their evolution on a prescribed time interval.
-The work \cite{Burger2013Mean} considers the fast exit of a crowd, whose agents are again perturbed by additive Brownian motion, and proposes a mean field game model, which is studied numerically.
+Some previous works on mean field games, such as \cite{Achdou2017YvesBardiMartinoCirantMarco, Achdou2019Lasry, Carlini2018ElisabettaSilva, MeszarosAlparRichard2015SilvaFrancisco, Lachapelle2011Mean, Burger2013Mean, CardaliaguetPierre2, BenamouCarlierSantam, Mazanti2019Minimal, Dweik2020Sharp, DucasseSecond}, have considered mean field games for, or related to, crowd motion.
+For instance, \cite{Lachapelle2011Mean} proposes a MFG model for a two-population crowd with trajectories perturbed by additive Brownian motion and considers both their stationary distributions and their evolution on a prescribed time interval.
+Other works also considered multi-population MFGs, such as \cite{Achdou2017YvesBardiMartinoCirantMarco, Carlini2018ElisabettaSilva}, which study in particular a two-population MFG model motivated by urban settlements.
+The work \cite{Burger2013Mean} considers the fast exit of a crowd, whose agents are perturbed by additive Brownian motion, and proposes a mean field game model, which is studied numerically.
 Even though \cite{CardaliaguetPierre2} is not originally motivated by the modeling of crowd motion, the MFG model studied in that reference presents a density constraint, preventing high concentration of agents, which is a natural assumption in some crowd motion models.
+We refer to \cite{MeszarosAlparRichard2015SilvaFrancisco} for second-order mean field games with density constraints.
 Numerical simulations for some variational mean field games related to crowd motion are presented in \cite{BenamouCarlierSantam}.